Johang727/Johang727/README.md

 English, Spa- what? wrong type of language?
 Oh.. uhhh.. scratch?

-Throw some python and a small amount of C# in there, and you've got my programming knowledge.
+oh and some Python + a small amount of C#!

 ----